Once, there was a not-so-little-girl — and she loved organization. But, woe-is-she, how that girl also loved thrifting! What a tangled love triangle!

 That is to say, Goodwill (at least, that’s how I feel about Goodwill).

 Here is what my spinning caddy looked like before I whispered to her.
+Yikes!
+So much…red.

 Let’s just say that red paint does not take me to my happy place.
 Now galvanized metal, on the other hand…that is my JAM!

-Spray paint for galvanized industrial look
+Spray paint for that galvanized industrial-farmhouse look

 Galvanized spinning caddies similar to the one I found go for around $80-$90 on sites like Joss & Main and Houzz, although I did see a similar one on Amazon for about half the price.